IGA Foundation Course in Groupwork (Manchester)

 Work Reflection Group option

-Work Reflection Groups run on Friday evenings prior to the Saturday course.
+Work Reflection Groups run on Friday evenings prior to the Saturday course and include students on the IGA Diploma Course.
 These provide further opportunity for you to think about your work using group analytic ideas.
 As a student on the Foundation Course you can apply for a place in a Work Reflection Group (further fee applies).

 Work Reflection Group Flyer here and Application Form here